Foil vs. Rotary Shavers: What Gives the Closest Shave?

 - For edging and lines

-Foils shavers also work quickly compared to their rotary counterparts.
+Foil shavers also work quickly compared to their rotary counterparts.
 Reason being, it’s easier to move them from side to side.
 So, you don’t have to maneuver the shaver over the same area multiple times.

-- Men with fine hair
+- Men with coarse, thick beards

 Foil shavers also work great on coarse hair with a single pass.
 This is possible due to the varying patterns on each foil.
 Furthermore, they mostly come with several accessories including combs to help guide your hair for a better shave.

 They are also easy to clean and maintain.
 The best foil shaver models can even be run under water to get rid of the stuck hair and shaving cream.
-Foil shavers are mostly the preferred choice for men looking for the closest shave, “BUT” there are exceptions!
+Foil shavers are mostly the preferred choice for men looking for the closest shave, “BUT” there are exceptions.

 Foil shavers also don’t always provide a close shave.
 This is especially when used over long hair as it gets trapped in the foils of the shaver.
 You also need to be gentle when running a foil shaver across your face.
 This is because it can cause skin irritation when pressed against your skin.